Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Management-Resources-With-Custom-Settings.md

 - `main.tf`
 - `settings.management.tf`

-> TIP: The exact number of resources created depends on the module configuration, but you can expect upwards of 190 resources to be created by this module for this example.
+> TIP: The exact number of resources created depends on the module configuration, but you can expect upwards of 190 resources to be created by the module for this example.

 **`terraform.tf`**